Lambert-Nguyen/cosmo-management/docs/reports/FINAL_PROJECT_STATUS.md

 ## ✨ Conclusion

-The Aristay App represents a **complete enterprise-grade solution** with:
+The Cosmo App represents a **complete enterprise-grade solution** with:

 - ✅ **Production-ready architecture** with comprehensive hardening
 - ✅ **Premium code quality** with systematic optimization